The Origins of Alström Syndrome

 The gene causing this devastating condition was discovered in 2001 by scientists working at the Jackson Laboratory in Maine USA and by scientists at Southampton University Hospital, Southampton UK.

 Today there is greater awareness of the medical problems that Alström Syndrome can cause and genetic testing for the gene can aid earlier diagnosis.
-Preventative treatments combined with diet and exercise can slow down the progression of the disease.
+Preventative treatments combined with diet and exercise may slow down the progression of the disease.